NOT ‘Euthanasia’: A Cover-Up & A Coerced Termination Under False Pretences

 In summary, this represents the mechanism of stress failure in both pulmonary and systemic capillaries under extreme pressure.

-- "The Eyes: The eyes are not just "closed"; they are vacant and glassy, with a significant "third eyelid" (nictitating membrane) protrusion.
-This is a classic sign of heavy sedation or profound systemic shock."
+"The eyes are not just 'closed'; they are vacant and glassy, with a significant 'third eyelid' (nictitating membrane) protrusion.
+This is a classic sign of heavy sedation or profound systemic shock.

 The Implications for ‘Informed Consent’